|Course level||Advanced Bachelor/Master, open to PhD staff and professionals|

 |Form(s) of assessment||Assignments, poster pitch, essay/paper (depending upon level)|

 Students and professionals interested in cultural history, design history and theory, material culture, science culture, anthropology, collecting, collections and museums.
+The course is suitable for staff from museums and other cultural institutions, or people interested in working in this field.
 If you have doubts about your eligibility for the course, please let us know.
 Our courses are multi-disciplinary and therefore are open to students and professionals with a wide variety of backgrounds.